PROJECT OVERVIEW

 Developing innovative solutions and evidence based recommendations: Global Value Chain

-In this Work Package, innovative solutions for enhancing domestic agricultural production within the MENA region are developed.
+Work Package 2 develops innovative solutions to enhance domestic agricultural production within the MENA region.
 By addressing challenges such as water scarcity and land management, the aim is to bolster local food production capacity and reduce dependency on imports.

 Work Package 3